Kikwit: Transportation

-The only highway in Kikwit is National Road 1, which has a bridge crossing the Kwilu River at Kikwit.
+The only highway in Kikwit is National Road 1, which crosses the Kwilu River in Kikwit.
 It connects the city to Kinshasa, 300 mi to the west; Mwene-Ditu, 550 mi to the southeast; and Tshikapa, via a crossing of the Loange River.
+The city is poorly connected to nearby rural areas.
 The city's main road is the Boulevard National, part of the highway.
 There are only four paved roads (as of 2023), which are largely unmaintained.

-Most residents traverse the city by foot or ride motorcycle taxis (wewa), as a result of the lack of paved roads.
-Motorcycles surged in popularity in the 2010s, mostly inexpensive models imported from China, and are more popular than automobiles.
+Most residents travel through the city by foot or ride motorcycle taxis (wewa), as a result of the lack of paved roads.
+Motorcycles are more popular than automobiles; they surged in popularity in the 2010s, mostly inexpensive models imported from China.
 Most passengers of motorcycle taxis are men, and most are not poor, as automobile taxis are cheaper.
 Motorcycle crashes are common, especially during the wet season.
 Public discourse in the city views roads as economically vital yet dangerous, and it views crash victims, known as accidentés, as a consequence of urban life.

+Kikwit is one of the main port cities of the Kwilu River.
+Shipments on the river are transferred to National Road 1 via the city.
+Though the city's main connection to Kinshasa is by road, some agricultural exports reach Kinshasa by river.
 Kikwit is also home to Kikwit Airport.